TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/isdbinaccessiblekeyorkeyvaultdeleted.md

 <properties
-	pageTitle="Database in the inaccessible state - Key Deleted" description="Database in the inaccessible state due to the AKV key or key vault being deleted" infoBubbleText="Database is in the inaccessible state due to the key or key vault being deleted.
+	pageTitle="Database in the inaccessible state - Key or Key Vault Deleted" description="Database in the inaccessible state due to the AKV key or key vault being deleted" infoBubbleText="Database is in the inaccessible state due to the key or key vault being deleted.
 See recommended actions on the right." service="microsoft.sql"